 - Power will be given to the Commissioner of Taxation to enable the worst phoenix tax offenders to be formally disqualified.

 - The ‘Tradie Pay Guarantee’ will help protect government subcontractors.

 - A new national framework will further bolster the rights of subcontractors and small businesses.

-- A federal security of payments, based on the recommendations of the Murray Review, will be established.
+- Federal security of payments, based on the recommendations of the Murray Review, will be established.